jupyterhub/jupyterhub/docs/source/reference/sharing.md

 In order to make use of features like JupyterLab's real-time collaboration (RTC), multiple users must have access to a single server.
 There are a few ways to do this, but ultimately both users must have the appropriate `access:servers` scope.
-Prior to JupyterHub 5.0, this could only be granted via static role assignments.
+Prior to JupyterHub 5.0, this could only be granted via static role assignments in JupyterHub configuration.
 JupyterHub 5.0 adds the concept of a 'share', allowing _users_ to grant each other limited access to their servers.

 :::{seealso}